timothyaveni/cs160-summer-2025-website/site/syllabus.md

 <!-- TODO: need to hear back from greg -->

-The first exam will take place <span data-delta="first exam date">July 9th through July 11th</span>, and the second <span data-delta="second exam date">July 30th through August 1st</span>.
+The first exam will take place <span data-delta="first exam date" style="text-decoration: line-through;">July 9th through July 11th</span>, and the second <span data-delta="second exam date" style="text-decoration: line-through;">July 30th through August 1st</span>.
-Shortly before each exam week, you will have the opportunity to choose a 90-minute time slot on one of the exam days that works for you, and you will then be required to take the exam during that time slot.
+Shortly before each exam week, you will have the opportunity to choose a 60-minute time slot on one of the exam days that works for you, and you will then be required to take the exam during that time slot.
 If you are unable to come in-person for an exam, you will not earn any credit for the exam unless you have an approved, documented excuse for your absence; do **not** assume an absence will be excused before speaking with course staff.
 Excuses are not granted for voluntary travel.

 ## Discussion section

-Discussion sections will start on the first Thursday of the semester.
+Discussion sections will start on the first Wednesday of the semester.
-We hope to assign discussion sections by the end of the second day of class.
+We hope to assign discussion sections by the end of the second day of class; you’ll need to come to your assigned section every week.
 Late-enrolled students may not have an opportunity to select a discussion section preference.

 Discussion section attendance is required, unless otherwise noted.